joshstevens19/simple-uniswap-sdk/README.md

 const tokenFactoryPublic = new TokenFactoryPublic( tokenContractAddress,
-  {
-    chainId: ChainId.MAINNET,
+  // this can take the same interface as pair context aka
+  // `ChainIdAndProvider` | `EthereumProvider`
-    // you can pass in the provider url as well if you want
+  // so you can pass in a providerUrl or a ethereumProvider { chainId: ChainId.MAINNET }
-    // providerUrl: YOUR_PROVIDER_URL,
-  }
 );

 const ethereumAddress = '0xB1E6079212888f0bE0cf55874B2EB9d7a5e02cD9';